milovanderlinden/blackarch-site/_posts/2014-07-01-iso-released.md

 icon: fa-file-archive
 ---

-Today, we released new BlackArch Linux ISOs including more than 1000 tools and lot's of improvements.
+Today, we released new BlackArch ISOs including more than 1000 tools and lot's of improvements.
 Also, armv6h and armv7h repositories are filled with about 950 tools.